geraldneale/py-blink_mojo-secure/README.md

 Final command
 ------
-The final command will run automatically and spend all four of the coins you put on the blockchain up to now.
+The final command will run automatically and spend all four of the coins you put on the blockchain at once in one block and in one spend bundle.
 If it does not run you can always copy and paste the following to make it run again.
 ```
 >> blink_mojo(faucet_coin,needs_privacy_coin,decoy_coin,decoy_value_coin)
 ```